tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_9_Realignment_Is_Not_Rebellion.md

 ### Article 1

-**SEO-Optimized Title:** Unmasking "Inherited Scripts": The Hidden Forces Shaping Your Reality & How Mindfulness Can Help
+ Unmasking "Inherited Scripts": The Hidden Forces Shaping Your Reality & How Mindfulness Can Help

 **Article Body:**